dpa99c/phonegap-launch-navigator/README.md

 - Bing Maps requires the user to press the enter key to initiate navigation if you don't provide the start location.
 Therefore, if a start location is not going to be passed to the plugin from your app, you should install the [Geolocation plugin](https://github.com/apache/cordova-plugin-geolocation) into your project.
-If the geolocation plugin is detected, the plugin will attempt to retrieve the current device location using it, and use this as the start location.
+By default, if the geolocation plugin is detected, the plugin will attempt to retrieve the current device location using it, and use this as the start location.
-This can be disabled via the `disableAutoGeolocation` option.
+This can be disabled via the `enableGeolocation` option.

 ## iOS

-- The iOS implementation uses a [forked version](https://github.com/dpa99c/CMMapLauncher) of the [CMMapLauncher library](https://github.com/citymapper/CMMapLauncher) to invoke apps.
 - "Removing" Apple Maps
   - Since iOS 10, it is possible to "remove" built-in Apple apps, including Maps, from the Home screen.
   - Not that removing is not the same as uninstalling - the app is still actually present on the device, just the icon is removed from the Home screen.